Onurtag/TSolidBackground/README.md

 Added a way to auto check for updates.
 Make a new .ini and you will see the dialog.
 Added a way to disable a hotkey by leaving the variable empty in the .ini.
 Fixed overlapping checkboxes.
 There are **TSolidBackground.ini changes** in this update.
-You should delete yours and make a new .ini.
+You should delete yours and make a new one.

 * **Version 2.6.4**